DarkMio/RedditRover/docs/pages/bot_config.rst

 If your bot is not logged in, you can ignore the values ``self_ignore``, ``username`` and ``oauth_file``.

 Other than that you can use any variable in this section as you please, i. e. storing response strings.
-The normally supplied attribe ``config`` in every plugin can be used to load those variables.
+The normally supplied attribute ``config`` in every plugin can be used to load those variables.